-A. The delivery of sheltering services shall be provided in a competent and humane matter.

-B. Sheltering services shall be performed in a manner ensuring the health and well-being of animals while in the care of sheltering providers.
-The recommended standard of care is 15 minutes per animal per day.

-C. Sheltering providers shall practice active population management within the balance of decisions and practices that support the overall population of the shelter.
+- A. The delivery of sheltering services shall be provided in a competent and humane matter. - B. Sheltering services shall be performed in a manner ensuring the health and well-being of animals while in the care of sheltering providers.
+The recommended standard of care is [a minimum of] 15 minutes per animal per day. - C. Sheltering providers shall practice active population management within the balance of decisions and practices that support the overall population of the shelter.

-[16.24.7.8 NMAC - N, 5/25/2021; A, 11/1/2021]
+[16.24.7.8 NMAC - N, 05/01/2021; A, 11/5/2021]